-If you don’t get on well with the people in your office try making friends from another department.
+If you don’t have that much in common with the people in your office, try making friends from another department.
 Many companies organise social events for employees and some even have company book clubs, sport teams or other hobby groups.
 See what you can get involved with socially at work and if there’s nothing there already why not try and organise something yourself?

 4. Friendship Apps

 Online dating and dating apps are a common way to meet potential partners, and recently developers have started to create apps to help you find platonic friends as well.
-Apps like Bumble BFF and Hey!
-Vina allow you to match with people in your area specifically to make friends.
+Friendship apps allow you to match with people in your area specifically to make friends.
 It can make it a bit easier to put yourself out there when you know that the other person is actively looking for new friends too.

-5. Volunteer, join a social club or start a hobby
+5. Volunteer, join a social group or start a hobby

 When it comes to building a friendship it’s important to have things in common or it will be difficult to keep conversations going for long.
 A great way to meet like-minded people is to start a hobby or volunteer for a cause you believe in.
 Not only will having a shared interest give you lots to talk about, but also the regular activity meetups will give you an excuse to see someone repeatedly over a long period which will make it easier to establish a friendship.

 Dogs are great way to make new friends.
 They get you out and about on walks where you’re likely to regularly run into other dog owners.
 They also make you more approachable and provide an easy talking point.
-Research by the Big Lunch showed that people are 55% more likely to start a conversation with somebody who has a dog, with the average dog owner having three friends as a direct result of their canine companion.
+Research shows that people are more likely to start a conversation with someone who has a dog, with the average dog owner having three friends as a direct result of their canine companion.